Xiaofei-Zhang/MM_GBSA/README.txt

 (9) Prepare the batch job script to run mmpbsa_MPI.py (10)Using get_avg_energy_best_5.py to collect the MMGBSA scores in to a file for further analysis

+Tips:
+    Script mmgbsa_MPI.py is based on Amber12/AmberTools12.
+Directly calling MMPBSA.py in AmberTools14 or
+    later version under MPI will cause error.
+If you are using AmberTools14 or later version, please use the /AMBER15/mmgbsa_MPI_pre.py and /AMBER15/mmgbsa_series.py

 References:
 1. D.A.
 Case, T.A.
 Darden, T.E.
 Cheatham, III, C.L.
 Simmerling, J. Wang, R.E.
 Duke, R. Luo, R.C.
 Walker,
 W. Zhang, K.M.
 Merz, B. Roberts, S. Hayik, A. Roitberg, G. Seabra, J. Swails, A.W.
 Götz, I. Kolossváry,